DOG / new pets

 Dental Health for Puppies

-It’s never too early to start brushing
+It’s never too early to start

 Dental care for puppies

 - Schedule check-ups.
-Dogs should go to the vet for a dental exam twice a year and may need their teeth cleaned yearly.
+Dogs should go to the vet for a dental exam twice a year and may need their teeth cleaned annually.
 If your little furball’s breath is extra-stinky lately, give the vet a call.
 Bad breath can be a sign of dental problems or gum disease.